MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsOnlineEnhancedEmergencyServiceDisclaimer.md

 ## DESCRIPTION
-You must run this cmdlet prior to assigning phone numbers and locations to voice enabled users in the United States.
+You must run this cmdlet prior to assigning Microsoft Calling Plan phone numbers and locations to voice enabled users or accept the similar disclaimer in the Teams admin center.
+Microsoft Calling Plan phone numbers are available in several countries, see this link https://docs.microsoft.com/MicrosoftTeams/country-and-region-availability-for-audio-conferencing-and-calling-plans/country-and-region-availability-for-audio-conferencing-and-calling-plans

 ## EXAMPLES